microsoft/live-share/docs/use/vscode.md

 # How-to: Collaborate using Visual Studio Code

 Ready to get collaborating with Live Share in VS Code?
 If so, you're in the right spot!
-In this article we'll walk you through how to use some of the specific features in the Visual Studio Live Share extension for Visual Studio Code.
+In this article, we'll walk you through how to use some of the specific features in the Visual Studio Live Share extension for Visual Studio Code.

-Note that all collaboration activities in described here involve a single **collaboration session host** and one or more **guests**.
+Note that all collaboration activities described here involve a single **collaboration session host** and one or more **guests**.
 The host is the person that started the collaboration session and anyone that joins is a guest.

 *Looking for an abridged summary?
 Check out the [share](../quickstart/share.md) or [join](../quickstart/join.md) quickstarts instead.*

 >**Tip:** Did you know you can *join your own collaboration session*?
 This allows you to try Live Share on your own or to spin up an instance of Visual Studio or VS Code and connect to it remotely!
-You can even use the same identity on both instances.
+You can even use the same identity in both instances.
 Check it out!

 ## Installation